microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/application-delete-owners.md

 | Autorização | {token} de portador.
 Obrigatório.  |

 ## <a name="request-body"></a>Corpo da solicitação
-No corpo da solicitação, fornece o identificador do objeto de diretório a ser atribuído como proprietário.
+No corpo da solicitação, forneça o identificador do objeto de diretório a ser atribuído como proprietário.

 ## <a name="response"></a>Resposta